ionutbalosin/jvm-energy-consumption/README.md

 ```

 **Notes**:
-- `sudo` mode is important, otherwise the tests will not be executed
+- `sudo` mode is needed, otherwise the tests will not be executed
 - for more accurate results, please launch the application and the JMeter on different hosts.
 In addition, both Host 1 and Host 2 must have a good and stable connection in between (wireless might not be recommended).

 ### Renaissance Benchmark Suite